terraform-cisco-modules/easy-imm/README.md

   * `pools`
   * `profiles`
   * `templates`
+  * `recommended_firmware` - This is used to get the latest recommended firmware releases from Intersight
+  * `Wakanda` - To Show profiles using pools/policies/templates as Data Sources (Mostly)

+`policies/pools/profiles/templates` - Is the `common/default/Asgard` organizations in our lab environment.

+`Wakanda` - Is the Wakanda organization in our lab environment.

 ### IMPORTANT NOTES

 Take notice of the `ezi.yaml` extension on the files.
-This is how the  `data.utils_yaml_merge.model` is configured to recognize the files that should be imported with the module.
+This is how the  `data.utils_yaml_merge.model`, in the `main.tf`, is configured to recognize the files that should be imported with the module.

 The Structure of the YAML files is very flexible.
 You can have all the YAML Data in a single file or you can have it in multiple individual folders like is shown in this module.
 The important part is that the `data.utils_yaml_merge.model` is configured to read the folders that you put the Data into.

-When defining Identity reservations under a server profile.
-See example in `profiles` folder.
-Note the flag in the example with `ignore_reservations`.
+When defining Identity reservations under a server profile, see example in `profiles` folder, note the flag in the example with `ignore_reservations`.
 Reservation records are ephimeral.
 Meaning that as soon as the reservation is assigned to a server profile, the identity reservation record is removed from the API.
-Thus, after you run the first plan and the identities are created, this flag should be configured to `true` or you need to remove the reservations from the servers.
+Thus, after you run the first plan and the identities are created, this flag should be configured to `true` or you need to remove the reservations from the `server_profiles`.
 Either way the reservations will only work on the first apply.
 Subsequent applies with the reservations defined will cause the plan/apply to fail due to the identity being consumed.

 ## YAML Schema Notes for auto-completion, Help, and Error Validation:

-If you would like to utilize Autocompletion, Help Context, and Error Validation, `(HIGHLY RECOMMENDED)` make sure the files all utilize the `.ezi.yaml` file extension.
+If you would like to utilize Autocomple, Help Context, and Error Validation, `(HIGHLY RECOMMENDED)` make sure the files all utilize the `.ezi.yaml` file extension.

-And Add the Following to `YAML: Schemas`.
+Add the Following to `YAML: Schemas`.
 In Visual Studio Code: Settings > Settings > Search for `YAML: Schema`: Click edit in `settings.json`.
 In the `yaml.schemas` section:

 ```bash
 "https://raw.githubusercontent.com/terraform-cisco-modules/easy-imm/main/yaml_schema/easy-imm.json": "*.ezi.yaml"